Granite Worktops Cost

 Composite Worktops

-Composite worktops are engineered surfaces made up of stone particles and resins.
-This combination gives you a finish that looks like natural stone but with several added benefits.
+Composite worktops — including Corian — are engineered surfaces made up of stone particles and resins, giving a finish that resembles natural stone but with added practical benefits.
+Composite worktops generally cost between £250 and £650 per m², making them a competitive alternative to granite for those who want a low-maintenance surface.

 Pros